Best Things to Do in Liverpool

 Take a break taking tour of Everton Football Club’s iconic ground at Goodison Park where you will get to experience on of the world’s most iconic sporting venues, getting behind the scenes access to the players’ changing rooms, the director’s box and hospitality lounges.

-Why not go for a drink after with one of the best bars in Liverpool?
+Why not go for a drink afterwards at one of the best bars in Liverpool?

 11. Royal Albert Dock